 For those of you with a cultural bent, don’t pass up the Farnsworth Art Museum in Rockland, with its world-class collection of American art.
 Founded in 1882, the Portland Museum of Art showcases a vast collection of art from local and international artists and includes a State of Maine Collection featuring artists such as Winslow Homer and Marsden Hartley.

 Whether it’s for snowboarding and skiing, golfing, camping, hiking or just relaxing on the beach, the Pine Tree State is an outdoor lover’s paradise.

 Maine is home to 48 state parks and historic sites, with thousands of miles of hiking trails and beaches.
-There are four national parks in Maine, including Acadia, one of the most visited national parks in the US.
-Located just south of Bar Harbor, Acadia has some of the highest headlands on the entire East Coast, along with 27 miles of historic motor roads, 158 miles of hiking trails, and 45 miles of carriage roads.
+Acadia, one of the most visited national parks in the US.
+Located just south of Bar Harbor in Maine.
+Acadia has some of the highest headlands on the entire East Coast, along with 27 miles of historic motor roads, 158 miles of hiking trails, and 45 miles of carriage roads.